cryptopepy/multicorekeepforce/README.md

 - Brute force Keepass databases
 - Written in Python
 ## Why?
-Useful when you cannot convert the database to a format that JTR or Hashcat can use:
+Useful when you cannot convert the database to a format that JTR or Hashcat can use.
 ```
 $ keepass2john recovery.kdbx
 ! recovery.kdbx : File version '40000' is currently not supported!